British Insects: the Genus Phyllonorycter (Lepidoptera-Gracillariidae)

-DELTA Home
+DELTA home

-L. Watson and M. J. Dallwitz
+L. Watson and M.J.
+Dallwitz

-P. emberizaepenella (Bouché)
+Phyllonorycter emberizaepenella (Bouché)

-Synonym: emberizapennella (Duponchel).
+Synonym: Phyllonorycter emberizapennella (Duponchel)

 Associated with shrubs.
 On Caprifoliaceae; Lonicera and Symphoricarpos.

 Larvae.
 The larvae mining in leaves; in the under-side.
 Found in July, or September to October.
+The larva pupating in a morphologically distinct cocoon.

+Adults.
+Antennae whitish, ringed dark fuscous.
+Face white.
+Head orange, or brown.
+Collar whitish.
+Thorax coppery or light orange brown, white laterally and anteriorly.
 Wing-span 8–10 mm.
-Forewings shining golden ochreous; with a well defined basal streak (this traversing about a quarter of the wing).
+Forewings shining golden ochreous; not clear shining white; with a well defined basal streak (this traversing about a quarter of the wing).
 The basal streak pale; not dark-edged above.
 Forewings with well defined pale strigulae (these dead white).
 Costal strigulae 4.
 Dorsal strigulae 4.
 Forewings with the first costal strigula not forming an acute angle with a dorsal one; with two transverse pale fasciae (via the first two pairs of strigulae, at least the outer one slightly bent in the region of the coalescence of the latter).
+Forewings with conspicuous dark apical marking, or without conspicuous dark apical marks.
+Forewing apical marking if detectable, comprising an elongate blackish apical spot, or comprising a dark apical strigula.
+The forewing fringe not dark-lined (the fringe line almost obsolete).
 Hindwing cilia whitish fuscous.

 Adults abroad May and August.

-To view the illustrations with detailed captions, go to the interactive key.
-This also offers full and partial descriptions, diagnostic descriptions, differences and similarities between taxa, lists of taxa exhibiting or lacking specified attributes, and distributions of character states within any set of taxa.
+We advise against extracting comparative information from the descriptions.
+This is much more easily achieved using the DELTA data files or the interactive key, which allows access to the character list, illustrations, full and partial descriptions, diagnostic descriptions, differences and similarities between taxa, lists of taxa exhibiting or lacking specified attributes, and distributions of character states within any set of taxa.
+See also Guidelines for using data taken from Web publications.

 Cite this publication as: ‘Watson, L., and Dallwitz, M.J.
 2003 onwards.
-British insects: the genus Phyllonorycter (Lepidoptera-Gracillariidae).
-Version: 13th June 2008. http://delta-intkey.com’.
+Insects of Britain and Ireland: the genus Phyllonorycter (Lepidoptera-Gracillariidae) Version: 14th April 2022. delta-intkey.com’.

 Contents